 - burning sensation during urination

-- swelling of the hands and feet
+- swelling of your hands and feet

-- high blood pressure
+- elevated blood pressure readings

-- back pain below the ribs
+- back pain below your ribs

-Doctors use several tests to diagnose Goodpasture syndrome.
+Your doctor may use several tests to diagnose Goodpasture syndrome.
 Your doctor will start with a regular physical examination, checking for high blood pressure, bleeding, and abnormal heart and lung sounds.
 Your doctor will also review your medical history.

 A kidney biopsy may reveal changes that indicate the presence of Goodpasture syndrome.
-During this test, a sample of tissue from the kidney is removed and sent to a lab for testing.
+During this test, a sample of tissue from your kidney is removed and sent to a lab for testing.
 Lab technicians will look for the presence of antibodies or other abnormal cells to help your doctor make a diagnosis.

 Treatments involve medications that slow down your immune system.
 These may include one or more of the following:

 A treatment called plasmapheresis may be used to help filter out harmful antibodies in your blood.
-During this procedure, blood is withdrawn and the liquid portion (plasma) is removed and replaced.
+During this procedure, blood is withdrawn, and the liquid portion (plasma) is removed and replaced.
 The "cleaned" blood is transferred back into your body.

-Other treatments depend on the individual’s age, overall health, and the severity of the disease.
-Doctors may prescribe additional medications to control fluid build-up and high blood pressure.
+Other treatments depend on your age, overall health, and the severity of the disease.
+Your doctor may prescribe additional medications to control fluid build-up and high blood pressure.
 In addition to medication, dietary changes such as cutting down on salt intake can help control swelling and blood pressure.

 The more lung and kidney function can be preserved, the better.
 The outlook seems particularly dependent on the condition of your kidneys.
-Damage to the kidneys is often permanent, and a kidney transplant or dialysis (a process that uses specialized machinery to help filter waste and toxins out of the blood) may be necessary if the kidneys begin to fail.
+Damage to the kidneys is often permanent, and a kidney transplant or dialysis (a process that uses specialized machinery to help filter waste and toxins out of the blood) may be necessary if your kidneys begin to fail.

 Fewer than 30 percent of people with Goodpasture syndrome will suffer long-term kidney damage that requires dialysis.
-(NKF, 2009)